Held to the highest standards of proficiency

-In today’s current economic times, consumers need to know that when they engage a financial advisor/planner, that they have engaged a professional who not only holds the highest standards of proficiency in the industry and is comprehensive in their approach to financial planning but is also unconflicted when it comes to their investment recommendations.
+Consumers need to know that their financial advisor holds the highest standards of proficiency in the industry, is comprehensive in their approach to financial planning and is has no conflict of interest when making investment recommendations.

-To us, these principles seem basic.
-The Fiduciary Standard should be about loyalty and trustworthiness.
-It is about doing what is right, especially when no one is watching.
-We support the Fiduciary Standard.
+Triton Financial supports the Fiduciary Standard.
 We believe in the Fiduciary Standard.
 We practice the Fiduciary Standard.
-We encourage you to learn more about the Fiduciary Standard and to make sure that it is the level of care that is being taken with your money
+We encourage you to learn more about the Fiduciary Standard and to make sure that it is the level of care that is being taken with your money.

-- Are you legally obligated to act in my best interests at all times?
-If so, are you willing to put that in writing?
+Do I want an advisor who is legally obligated to act in my best interests at all times?
+If so, is the advisor willing to put that in writing?
 Anyone who purports to uphold a fiduciary standard should be willing to stand behind that claim.

-- In what ways are you compensated?
+How do I want my advisor to be compensated?
 Ask if the advisor receives commissions, referral fees or other financial incentives.
-Some advisers tout themselves as “fee-based,” but also accept other payments that could influence their recommendations.
+Some advisors tout themselves as “fee-based,” but also accept other payments that could influence their recommendations.